Gary DeMar

 Gary DeMar is an American writer and lecturer.
-A former student of Greg Bahnsen, and protégé of Gary North, he has written several books on Christian reconstructionism, as well as books targeting the homeschool movement.
+A former student of Greg Bahnsen, and protégé of Gary North, he has written several books on Christian reconstructionism, apologetics, and eschatology, as well as books targeting the homeschool movement.

-Demar is also the president of American Vision, an American Christian nonprofit organization, a self-described "think tank, national training center, book publisher and speaker's bureau" at "the front lines of the culture war."
+DeMar is currently the president of The American Vision, a biblical worldview ministry.
+He hosts "The Gary DeMar Podcast."

+DeMar is a graduate of Western Michigan University (B.S., 1973) and Reformed Theological Seminary (M.Div., 1979).

 Family life and education

-DeMar resides in Marietta, Georgia with his wife Carol.
-They have two grown sons.
-He is a member of Midway Presbyterian Church, affiliated with the Presbyterian Church in America.

 DeMar graduated from Western Michigan University in 1973.
 In 1979, he earned a Master of Divinity degree from Reformed Theological Seminary, where he had been a student of Greg Bahnsen.
 He earned a Ph.D. in Christian Intellectual History from Whitefield Theological Seminary in 2007.

 Career

 In the early years of the Christian reconstruction movement, DeMar collaborated with Gary North on several books.
 He has authored more than 35 books.
-After beginning his career at the height of reconstructionist publishing, Demar has taken the more extreme reconstructionist view and tempered it for a more broad appeal.
+After beginning his career at the height of reconstructionist publishing, DeMar has taken the more extreme reconstructionist view and tempered it for a more broad appeal.

 DeMar began working at American Vision in 1981 as a research analyst.
 In 1986 he became the president of the organization.
 DeMar stepped aside as president of American Vision in 2015, while continuing in the role of Senior Fellow.

 He returned to the role of president in March 2019 when Joel McDurmon resigned.

-DeMar is the host of "The Gary DeMar Show," which began in 2006 as a radio program and continued as a podcast.
+DeMar is the host of "The Gary DeMar Podcast," which began in 2006 as a radio program and continued as a podcast.